 Temples are not places we gather at weekly.
 In fact the temples are closed on Sundays so the volunteers who operate them can attend their weekly meetings at the meetinghouses.
 Going to the temple is a special event, and some members can only attend the ordinances there once in their lives.
 Others can do so on a monthly basis if they so choose.

-The temple is the most sacred place on earth to the LDS Church.
+The temple is the most sacred place on earth to The Church of Jesus Christ.
 Because these buildings are so special and so sacred, we build them out of the best materials we can, just as Solomon was commanded to do in building the temple found in the Old Testament.

 To be sure, not all our temples are grand and large buildings.
 Many of the newer ones made are about the size of our meetinghouses if not a little smaller, and they are only open on a part-time basis.
 In that respect we save some funds in not building a large temple where one would not necessarily be fully used.